smart-data-lake/smart-data-lake/presentation/lecture_notes.md

 ## Inspect result
-During the Airport download we created a CSV file: `less data/stg-airports/results.csv` The departures are directly loaded into a delta table: open [Polynote at localhost:8192](http://localhost:8192/notebook/SelectingData.ipynb)
+During the Airport download we created a CSV file: `less data/stg-airports/results.csv` The departures are directly loaded into a delta table: open [Polynote at localhost:8192](http://localhost:8192/notebook/inspectData.ipynb)
-  `departure table consits of 457 row and entries are of original date: 20210829 20210830`
+  `departure table consists of 457 row and entries are of original date: 20210829 20210830`

 ## Incremental Load
 * desire to **not read all** data from input at every run -> incrementally
-* or here: departure source **resricted request** to <7 days
+* or here: departure source **restricted request** to <7 days
   - initial request 2 days 29.-20.08.2021

 ### General aspects
-* in general we often want an inital load and then regular updates
+* in general we often want an initial load and then regular updates
 * distinguish between
 * **StateIncremental**
   - stores a state, utilized during request submission, e.g. WebService or DB request
 * **SparkIncremental**
   - uses max values from **compareCol**
+  - *DataFrameIncrementalMode* and *FileIncrementalMode*

 ### Current Example
 * here we use state to store the last position